reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ```

-I added the AWS SDK dependencies for S3 and DynamoDB to the pom.xml of the application generated in the previous step .
+I added the AWS SDK dependencies for S3 and DynamoDB to the pom.xml of the application generated in the previous step.

 ```
 		<dependency>